Table of Contents

 Licenses generally need renewal every one to three years.
 Renewal periods vary, so check your chiropractic license requirements to stay compliant.

-You can transfer your license but must meet the new state's requirements, including exams and proof of continuing education.
+You can transfer your license, but you must meet the new state's requirements, including exams and proof of continuing education.

 Missing your deadline may result in late fees or penalties.
 Some areas offer a grace period, but you could face legal consequences if you practice without a valid license.